SeanLee97/AnglE/README.md

 1) For Retrieval Purposes

-For retrieval purposes, please use the prompt `Prompts.C`.
+For retrieval purposes, please use the prompt `Prompts.C` for the query (⚠️：no need to apply prompt for documents).

 ```python
 from angle_emb import AnglE, Prompts